 Do their native languages hinder learning Polish?

-As I mentioned before, depending on their native language, the rules governing Polish may seem easier or harder to understand.
-If their language is drastically different from Polish, overcoming such difficulties may be a significant challenge.
-It requires to build another way of thinking and constructing sentences.
-Mastering separate sets of rules that govern speaking and writing also requires a lot of effort.
+depending on the person’s native language, the rules governing Polish may seem easier or harder to grasp.
+If their language is drastically different from Polish, this may pose a significant challenge.
+Building another way of thinking, constructing sentences and mastering separate sets of rules that govern speaking and writing requires a lot of effort.

-For persons whose language has similar elements as Polish, it is much easier to comprehend the rules.
-Moreover, these are persons from the Slavic language group.
-Because the sounds are similar, they acquire Polish much faster.
+People whose language has similar elements to Polish will find it much easier to comprehend the rules; for example, people from the Slavic language group will pick up Polish much faster because the sounds are similar.

-Offering classes of Polish language is a very good idea.
-However, I think this is just one of many forms of support.
-I think that inviting foreign workers to any types of social meetings and trips is also highly valuable.
-This serves as a forum to integrate all company employees.
-Besides, it offers a chance to show Poland and its places of value to foreign workers.
-Another important idea is to offer psychological and emotional support.
-Employers should, I think, give their employees some time for linguistic and cultural assimilation.
-They should also be sympathetic and open to help in any difficulties.
+Offering Polish language classes is a very good idea.
+However, this is just one of many forms of support.
+Inviting foreign workers to social get-togethers and on trips is highly valuable as it integrates employees and allows foreign workers to see Poland and its places of value.
+Offering psychological and emotional support is also important.
+Employers should give staff time for linguistic and cultural assimilation.
+They should also be sympathetic and open to help with any difficulties.

-Ensuring that foreign workers have frequent chance to socialise with Polish colleagues is also very helpful.
-This forms a great chance for them to get to know Poles and be, as if, forced, to speak Polish.
-This offers an opportunity to both speak the language and listen to it in real-life situations.
+Ensuring that foreign workers can regularly socialise with Polish colleagues is hugely beneficial as it will enable them to get to know Poles and “force” them to both speak Polish and listen to it in real-life situations.

-Inviting a foreign worker to join your team means, among others, supplementing your workforce.
-This is also a chance to promote the Polish language and culture.
+Inviting a foreign worker to join your team means, among other things, supplementing your workforce.
+It is also a chance to promote the Polish language and culture.
 It’s worth understanding the difficulties faced by foreign workers and offering them help.
 Contact me if you need a translation of employee reports, employment contracts or other documentation.